 Old belief: Nothing can be done to help Parkinson’s disease/ the disease is progressing

 New belief: It is possible to do something to get better

-So we have the science making experiments looking for proof in an ordered way - scientist making articles.
+So we have the science making experiments looking for proof in an ordered way – scientists making articles.
 And we have the bubbling and alternative way where individuals are making small or big progress, breaking the curve or even getting better.
-Here is no scientist, no double-blinded experiments with a group of people.
-Only people stating their observations, using themselves as test person.
+Here is no scientist, no double-blinded experiments with a group of people—only people stating their observations, using themselves as test person.

 So, should we go with the belief that nothing can be done and the disease is only getting worse, or the raising belief that you can actually do something about your situation?

-What is proof enough for you to shift to the better belief, that you can do something to improve your situation?
+What is proof enough for you to shift to a better belief that you can do something to improve your situation?

 - A scientific experiment?
 (3, 6, 9 months?)

 - One person improving with smaller symptoms or more seldom symptoms